 9) Sufferers of Dust & Pollen Allergies Beware

 The Gobi desert is dry and vast but the winds can pick up anything from anywhere including dust, grass and tree pollen.
 In the summertime, the steppe is often green and the trees are blooming.
-If you have seasonal allergies, it’s important to bring all your allergy medicine with you to Mongolia.
+If you have seasonal allergies, it’s important to bring all your allergy medicine with you to travel Mongolia.
 I experienced some asthmatic flairs and hay fever towards the last few days of my trip in rural Mongolia.
 It felt like I was in peak spring season on the northeast coast.
 However, my pollen allergies have been diagnosed on the extreme side, so if yours are moderate or mild, an allergy pill should be enough.

-Allergy sufferers: Depending on your allergen sensitivities, prepare adequately in the form of allergy medicine, a face mask, or immuno-therapy shots before coming to rural Mongolia.
+Allergy sufferers: Depending on your allergen sensitivities prepare adequately in the form of allergy medicine, a face mask, or immuno-therapy shots before coming to rural Mongolia.

 10) Bring Books to Read or Write

-You will have a lot of time to reflect, to be still, and to be present during your trip without many modern distractions.
+You will have a lot of time to reflect, to be still, and to be present during your Mongolia travels without many modern distractions.
 But sometimes during those long 5-8 hour drives you may want to have a little more than that.
 My advice is to bring books, pen, paper, and audio/podcasts for those extra long rides/downtimes.
 The Alchemist was a coincidentally incredible book to read while in the desert!